samehinttech/diving-courses-trips-logbook-project/README.md

 ## Design

 <!-- Repo Owner Notes:
- Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on. -->
+ Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, UserEntity Experience (UX), and so on. -->

 ### Wireframe Design